mvit777/BikeShop/README.md

 - [Messaging Center](https://github.com/aksoftware98/blazor-utilities) Messaging between unrelated components made it easy.
 A must-have nuget package.
 The author is also a very active member of the MS community and features a lot of learning material on his own site at https://ahmadmozaffar.net/Blog and at https://www.youtube.com/channel/UCRs-PO48PbbS0l7bBhbu5CA
 - [DataTable.Blazor](https://github.com/JustinWilkinson/DataTables.Blazor) A very valuable effort to port JQuery DataTables entirely in C#
-- [Implementing MVVM](https://www.syncfusion.com/blogs/post/mvvm-pattern-in-blazor-for-state-management.aspx) A must-read article from the same author of 10 Steps to Replace REST Services with gRPC-Web
+- [Implementing MVVM](https://www.syncfusion.com/blogs/post/mvvm-pattern-in-blazor-for-state-management.aspx) A must-read article from the same author of 10 Steps to Replace
+- [Jon Hilton- Making sense of .NET](https://jonhilton.net/post/) A recent discover for me.
+It has a lot of material about Blazor.
+The articles treat the topic with a very original approach.
+Definetly worth checking it frequently.
+REST Services with gRPC-Web
 - [List of Commercial Components libs](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/README.md#commercial-components-libraries) (This anchor link does not seem to work properly, just scroll at the bottom of the linked .md)

 ## News